enochgitgamefied/Request_Smuggling_CLTE_XSS_PinewoodStore_Auto_Shop_Lab/README.md

 ```

 For example: Sending wikipedia as request using chunked Transfer-Encoding.
 The first step is to break "wikipedia" into two chunks .
 Chunk 1 is "wiki" and chunk "2" is pedia.
 Then it would calculate the length of each chunk in Hexadecimal.
-Length of wiki in Hex is "4" and pedia is "6".
+Length of wiki in Hex is "4" and pedia is "6" including the space after the string.
 It would send it this way.

 ```
 4\r\n